Your writing ritual

 $0

-- Full editor with notebook.
+- Full editor with notebook

-- XP, skill progression, and six levels per skill.
+- XP, skill progression, and levels

-- Your activity grid and streak tracking.
+- Activity grid and streak tracking

-- Weekly email digest of community activity.
+- Weekly email digest

 Pro

-$9 / monthor $65 / year
+$12 / monthor $99 / year

-- Folder organization for your notebook.
+- Folder organization for your notebook

-30-day free trial.
+7-day free trial.
 No credit card required.

 See full pricing →Questions